-Through Google Analytics, Google Search Console & the Brighter Insights SEO tracking tool, we want to answer the questions, “What pages your clients are people staying on when they visit your counseling website?”
+Through Google Analytics, Google Search Console & an SEO tracking tool that looks at your rankings, we want to answer the questions, “What pages are people staying on when they visit your counseling website?”
 In other words, what pages are they navigating to, and what pages are they staying on the longest?
+Or, are they even staying on your website once they arrive?
 Again, if you’re working with us, you have access to this information and we will help you look at it and understand what it means.

 One last thing to look at to determine if people are finding what they need on your site is to consider the bounce rate.
 The bounce rate is how many people only look at a page on your website and then go to another site.
 We would prefer fewer people bouncing off and more people staying on your website.